Photo Credit: Tandem X Visuals, Unsplash

 Throughout this process, the Task Force will examine the impact of current initiatives, strategies, and resources in order to determine concrete change and additional strategies U of T will need to implement.
 The Task Force will also call for feedback and recommendations from the university community in order to enable community members to provide ideas and recommendations towards advancing Black inclusion at the university.

-In an interview with U of T News, Vice-President, Human Resources and Equity, Kelly Hannah-Moffat, stated that with the implementation of this Task Force, “we are committed to creating lasting, meaningful change.”
+Vice-President, Human Resources and Equity, Kelly Hannah-Moffat, said that with the implementation of this Task Force, “we are committed to creating lasting, meaningful change.”
 Hannah-Moffat furthered this sentiment stating, “a recognition of racism is insufficient.
 Racism is not an issue for Black and racialized communities to address—it impacts everyone and it is our collective responsibility to take steps to eliminate barriers and create inclusive spaces.”

 “The University has a zero tolerance for hate speech, harassment, and discrimination” Hannah-Moffat and Regher continue, and as such, “have made the decision to disable comments from [the Task Force’s] webpage.”
 From these hateful comments, the Task Force recognizes that anti-Black racism is a deep systemic issue at U of T and while the Task Force is still in its early stages of development, there is the potential to provide meaningful and tangible change despite these comments.